REGGIE VOIGTLÄNDER

 Chinese ink paintings

-Drawing and strolling in the woods were my favourite activities, living in a small Dutch suburb close to nature.
+As a child, drawing and strolling in the woods were my favourite activities, living in a small Dutch suburb close to nature.
 And still, my ink paintings are characterised by landscape scenes or elements therefrom.
 Painting in and after nature is a direct way to connect and interact with life.
-People subsequently seem to have become disconnected from nature.
 My intention is to treat landscape as a multifaceted entity.
 Sometimes landscapes seem to harbour emotions and desires.
 Sometimes they express a painful reality, created by mankind.
-My paintings are translations of what presents itself to me.
-I combine the actual, material world, as well as the psychological or imaginary.
+My paintings are translations of what’s present, outside and inside for I combine the actual, material world, as well as the psychological or imaginary.
 I want to appeal to an intuitive way of perception, offering a way to connect from a personal perspective.

 During the painting process, I look for a way to shape the unformatted into a fitting visual code.
 I work out a strategy to emphasise on the relation between the revealed natural processes, cultural realities and the way in which we experience and shape an understanding about it.
 A work should speak for itself and at the same time leave room for personal associations.
 I combine intuition and experiment with concept and although I work out series, I don't like to repeat in endless variations.
 Each work has its own evolution and narrative.